develop555ben/develop555ben/README.md

 ### Hi there 👋

+Hi, I'm Ben.
+I work as a software and game developer and interested in programming and game development.
+My hobby is virtual car racing.

 <!--
 **develop555ben/develop555ben** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.